keenapps/terraform/modules/generic/01-random-string-generator/README.md

 >
 >Plan: 1 to add, 0 to change, 1 to destroy.
 >
+If you wish you can go on and use terraform apply to change the string.

-Finally, you can verify what will be destroyed with: `terraform plan -destroy` And remove the environment entirely using: `terraform destroy`.
+Once you are finished, you can verify what will be destroyed with: `terraform plan -destroy` And remove the environment entirely using: `terraform destroy`.